So you’ve seen the “site speed error” in Google’s Search Console and hit the panic button.

-The first thing they said was, “do not every worry about that score, your site is faster.”
+The first thing they said was, “Do not ever worry about that score.
+Your site is faster.”

-There is a lot more to understand when it comes to this but I’m not going to cover that here.
+There is a lot more to understand when it comes to this, but I’m not going to cover it here.

 Just know that WP Rocket is one awesome plugin that you will want to try.